oroinc/documentation/user_doc/back_office/sales/shopping_lists/index.rst

 Via the back-office, you can access any shopping list created in the Oro storefront.

-Information on shopping lists is covered in the following sections:

-.. contents:: :local:
-   :depth: 2

 .. important:: See a short demo on `creating orders from the shopping list <https://www.oroinc.com/orocommerce/media-library/create-order-shopping-list#play=w7NXMifQZnI>`_.

    .. raw:: html